raisemarketplace/ground-control/README.md

 - [x] Hydrate client on initial load
 - [x] Update fetchData to object
 - [x] Make the example app (code) prettier
+- [x] Extract into createClient / createServer for easy reuse
+- [ ] Rename internally to AsyncNestedRedux
+- [ ] Easy example showing jsx routes
+- [ ] Add immutable to 1 reducer in example
+- [ ] Add combineReducers to 1 reducer in example
 - [ ] Add gif showing this in action (like redux-devtools github...)
 - [ ] Handle error states in loadAsyncState / ssr
 - [ ] Convert server example to hapi